PrismarineJS/mineflayer/docs/api.md

  * keepAlive : send keep alive packets : default to true
  * checkTimeoutInterval : default to `30*1000` (30s), check if keepalive received at that period, disconnect otherwise.
  * loadInternalPlugins : defaults to true
+ * storageBuilder : an optional function, takes as argument version and worldName and return an instance of something with the same API as prismarine-provider-anvil.
+Will be used to save the world.
  * plugins : object : defaults to {}
    - pluginName : false : don't load internal plugin with given name ie. `pluginName`
    - pluginName : true : load internal plugin with given name ie. `pluginName` even though loadInternalplugins is set to false